 Young women from Project O deliver and host the event – engaging peers, community, policy makers, celebrities, opinion-formers, fathers, brothers, mothers, sisters and partners.
-The project seeks to unite the community regarding this issue through a live art event that is vibrant, open and friendly.
+The project seeks to unite the community regarding this issue through a live arts endurance event that is vibrant, open and friendly.

 Recognised illustrators and artists create the colouring templates alongside the participants.
 The day is accompanied by live music, weaving, mural-making and more, making it highly visible and media friendly.

 Big hART is proud to partner with the Australian Childhood Foundation to deliver this training program, which provides practical, evidence based approaches for practitioners to better help children experiencing violence.
 Through the fundraising efforts of the young women in 2016 and 2017, Big hART and the ACF have provided this training for hundreds of professionals working with traumatised children in TAS, ACT, NSW and WA.